Child Psychiatry Curriculum

 • Precepted Psychopharmacology Clinic

 The 3-hour psychopharmacology clinic is devoted to the medication management of patients in a split treatment model.
 It is precepted by attending child psychiatrists who are available to help fellows with diagnostic interviewing and treatment planning, to answer clinical questions and to guide fellows’ self-directed learning about evidence-based treatments in clinical practice.
-Preceptors provide feedback on interviewing skills and documentation.
-The clinic is complemented by a longitudinal psychopharmacology seminar in the first year.

 • Second Year Rotations

-I. Longitudinal Outpatient Clinics
+Longitudinal Outpatient Clinics

 Outpatient Psychotherapy Clinic

 Second-year fellows continue their work in evaluating and treating children and families.
 The emphasis is on a flexible approach and increasing each fellows’ breadth and depth of treatment modalities.
-The fellows are expected to have a minimum of sevenclinical hours of outpatient psychotherapy, including co-leading a weekly group.
+The fellows are expected to have a minimum of seven clinical hours of outpatient psychotherapy, including co-leading a weekly group.
 Second-year fellows receive robust weekly outpatient supervision.
-This includes 4 hours of individual supervision for psychotherapy (individual, group, and family therapy) in addition to group-based CBT supervision, group-based Gender and Sexuality supervision, and group-based supervision for school consultations.
+This includes 4 individual supervision for psychotherapy (individual, group, and family therapy) in addition to group-based CBT supervision, group-based Gender and Sexuality supervision, and group-based supervision for school consultations.

 Precepted Psychopharmacology Clinic

-II.
-Consultation/Liaison
+Community Consultation/Liaison

 School Consultation